 Last-minute alterations

 Together with Norman Mingo, Drucker created the cover of Mad issue #122 (October 1968), which featured Mad mascot Alfred E. Neuman with a bunch of balloons depicting all the candidates for the upcoming presidential elections, while holding a needle nearby.
 One of the politicians was Robert Kennedy, who unfortunately was assassinated a few months before the next issue was due.
 Drucker was asked to remove RFK's caricature and replace it with one sporting Alfred's face.
 Issue #429 (May 2003) featured a parody of the TV series '24', written by Dick DeBartolo and clearly drawn by Drucker.
-But since he felt unsatisfied with the digital colouring and grayscale shading, he took his name of the credits, replacing it with the pseudonym "Bob Julian".
+But since he felt unsatisfied with the digital coloring and grayscale shading, he took his name of the credits, replacing it with the pseudonym "Bob Julian".

 Benchley

 Between 1984 and 1986, Drucker drew the syndicated daily gag strip 'Benchley' in cooperation with Jerry Dumas (writing) and John Reiner (assistant artist).
 The comic strip spoofed U.S. president Ronald Reagan through his supposed assistant Benchley.
 The satire required some restraint, since the creators were not allowed to be too biting in their political commentary.
 Drucker also had to keep his artwork simple in order to "read" properly in newspaper prints.
 'Benchley' was quite popular and gave Drucker the opportunity to caricature many famous politicians and media celebrities, including Reagan, Margaret Thatcher, Henry Kissinger, Walter Mondale, Prince Charles (the future Charles III) and Princess Diana.
 He also received many complimentary letters, including from White House speaker Tip O'Neill, politician Geraldine Ferraro and even President Reagan himself!
+A book compilation, 'Benchley' (1987), was published by Blackthorne.

 Book illustrations

 Drucker has illustrated children's books, as well as the covers of the political satires 'John F. Kennedy Coloring Book' (with Paul Laikin, 1961), 'The Ollie North Coloring Book' (with David Duncan, 1987) and 'Farewell Tribute to Ronald Reagan Coloring Book' (with Lee J. Ames, 1988).
 Drucker livened up the pages of Frank Jacobs' 'The Highly Unlikely Celebrity Cook Book' (New American Library, 1964), which featured funny recipes supposedly written by famous politicians, actors, TV hosts and and sports figures.
-Another project was the horror comic 'Christopher Lee's Treasury of Terror' (edited by Russ Jones, 1966).

 TV animation

-In 1974 a Mad animated TV special was made, complete with an adaptation of Larry Siegel and Drucker's 'The Godfather' parody, from issue #155 (December 1972).
+In 1974, a Mad animated TV special was made, complete with an adaptation of Larry Siegel and Drucker's 'The Godfather' parody, from issue #155 (December 1972).
 Unfortunately the special was never broadcast, because network executives found the comedy too family unfriendly for prime time.
 Drucker's artwork was also featured in the opening credits of the sitcom 'Syznick' (1977-1978).

-Advertising artwork
+Advertising and film poster artwork

 Drucker also created advertisements for Heinz Ketchup, Vita herring, Whirlpool refrigerators, the U.S. Postal Service and Seagram's vodka.
 His artwork was featured in a one-minute public service commercial for the Heart Fund on how to prevent heart attacks.
 Drucker additionally created the "Frugies", characters who promoted the United Fruit and Fresh Vegetable Association.
 In the same vein he made the comic book ads for The Shrunken Head Apple Sculpture Kit.

-Naturally it was only a tiny step for Drucker to design film posters too, including 'Casino Royale' (1967), 'It's Alive' (1974), 'Finders Keepers' (1984) and George Lucas' 'American Graffiti' (1973).
+Naturally, it was only a tiny step for Drucker to design film posters too, including 'Casino Royale' (1967), 'It's Alive' (1974), 'Finders Keepers' (1984) and George Lucas' 'American Graffiti' (1973).
 Lucas later said that Drucker was his "first and only choice" to illustrate that poster.
 Not afraid to bite the hand that fed him, Drucker also drew Mad's parody of that film, under the name: 'American Confetti' (issue #166, 1974).

 Recognition